rxweb/rxweb/docs/reactive-form-validators/validation-decorators/maxNumber.md

 MaxNumber validation decorator will allow only maximum number be entered upto value parameter.
 If user tries to enter any number that greater then the value then the property will become invalid.
 To use the maxNumber decorator on particular property.

 # [Basic validation on SubjectDetails add form  ](#tab/basic-validation-on-SubjectDetails-add-form)
 let's create a subjectdetails add form with maxNumber validation.
-The form will allow only maximum number upto value parameter in the `FormControl` of `subjectCode`.
+The form will allow only maximum number upto value parameter in the `FormControl` of `passingMarks`.
-Create SubjectDetails data model and set the maxNumber decorator on `subjectCode` property.
+Create SubjectDetails data model and set the maxNumber decorator on `passingMarks` property.
 <header class="header-tab-title">app/SubjectDetails/subject-details.model.ts</header>

 [!code-typescript[](../../examples/reactive-form-validators/maxNumber/rxweb-maxNumber-validation-add-angular-reactive-form/src/app/subject-details/subject-details.model.ts?highlight=5)]